Accamma Cherian

 Akkamma Cherian was an Indian independence activist from Travancore (Kerala), India.
 She was popularly known as the Jhansi Rani of Travancore.

-Early life and education

-She was born on 14 February 1909 in a Roman Catholic family (Karippaparambil) at Kanjirapally, Travancore, as the second daughter of Thomman Cherian and Annamma Karippaparambil.
-She was educated at Government Girls High School, Kanjirapally and St. Joseph's High School, Changanacherry.
-She earned a BA in History from St. Teresa's College, Ernakulam.

-After completing her education in 1931, she worked as a teacher at St. Mary's English Medium School, edakkara), where she later became head mistress.
-She worked in this institution for about six years, and during this period she also did her L. T. degree from Tri Training College.

 Freedom fighter

-In February 1938, the Travancore State Congress was formed and Accamma gave up her teaching career to join the struggle for liberty.
+In February 1938, the Travancore State Congress was formed and Cherian gave up her teaching career to join the struggle for liberty.

 Agitation for a responsible government

 Civil disobedience movement

 Under the State Congress, the people of Travancore started an agitation for a responsible government.
 C. P. Ramaswami Aiyar, the Dewan of Travancore, decided to suppress the agitation.
 On 26 August 1938, he banned the State Congress which then organised a civil disobedience movement.
 Prominent State Congress leaders including its President Pattom A. Thanu Pillai were arrested and put behind bars.
-The State Congress then decided to change its method of agitation.
-Its working committee was dissolved and the president was given dictatorial powers and the right to nominate his successor.
-Eleven 'dictators' (Presidents) of the State Congress were arrested one by one.
-Kuttanad Ramakrishna Pillai, the eleventh dictator, before his arrest nominated Accamma Cherian as the twelfth dictator.